Navigation

 1345

-Fig 2 Shown is the MMANA-GAL antenna model of a typical omnidirectional radiation pattern of a ground plane antenna with the radials arranged 120° apart.
+Fig 2 Shown above is the MMANA-GAL antenna model of a typical omnidirectional radiation pattern of a ground plane antenna with the radials arranged 120° apart.

-Fig 3 Shown is the MMANA-GAL antenna model of the radiation pattern of a ground plane antenna with the radials arranged in a group pointed towards north (Up)
+Fig 3 Shown above is the MMANA-GAL antenna model of the radiation pattern of a ground plane antenna with the radials arranged in a group pointed towards north (Up)

 Construction Details

-Constructed from PVC-insulated 0.75 mm˛ (AWG 18/19) stranded copper wire with each element (the radiator and three radials) is divided into linked sections that can be connected or isolated to set the operating band.
+Constructed from PVC-insulated 0.75 mm˛ (AWG 18/19) stranded copper wire with each element (the radiator and three radials) being divided into linked sections that can be connected or isolated to set the operating band.

 Fig 4 Shows the make/break connector arrangement.